Mariscal Sucre International Airport

+The new Mariscal Sucre Int'l Airport covers 1,500 hectares (3,707 acres) which is ten times larger than the airport it replaced.

 Location

 The new Quito International Airport is located on the Oyambaro plain near the town of Tababela, about 18 km east of Quito, Ecuador.
 The location was chosen in order to expand the capacity of the city's airport.

 The old airport posed enormous risks because it was located in the middle of a mountainous city with high wind currents.
-It could no longer be expanded to accommodate larger aircraft or increased air traffic, and had been the scene of numerous incidents and accidents during the latter years of its operation.
+It could no longer be expanded to accommodate larger aircraft or increased air traffic, and had been the scene of numerous incidents and crashes during the latter years of its operation.